 They invest in pre-retirement brokerage accounts, and invest primarily in index funds.

 They’ll maintain a 50% post-tax savings rate, allocating $2,500/month to living and $2,500/month to investing.

-Here's sample budget, assuming a modest lifestyle.
+Here's a sample budget, assuming a modest lifestyle.
 Now, we can make a lot of adjustments to this (lower than average rent, a paid-off car using the “How to Never Pay for a Car Ever Again in Life” Method, higher rent but walkability to work, no loans, etc.) but the core idea is that if you don’t saddle yourself with a bunch of debt through auto loans and credit cards and unnecessary recurring purchases, your monthly bills become substantially lower.
 Less bills = greater cash flow to invest regularly.
-I personally don’t even have 5 monthly bills (only 2).

 $1,000 to rent

 $300 to groceries

 $400 to entertainment

 After 15 years of steady investing, with 9.7% annual returns, they’d have: $1,021,000.
 Assuming a 4% withdrawal rate, they’d have enough to generate $40,800 annually, or $3,400 monthly (more than they had been living on) without ever having to touch the principal.

 Now plug in your numbers.
 How early could you retire?

 We just sent you an email.
 Please click the link in the email to confirm your subscription!